 Childhood or Adolescent Special Education with an Annotation in Severe and Multiple Disabilities

-Every student will be eligible for the Annotation in Severe and Multiple Disabilities (Pre-K through 12, all grades).
+Content specialist extensions are available in Earth Science, Biology, Chemistry, English, Mathematics, Physics, Social Studies and Spanish.
+Graduates of the part-time, 36-credit program are eligible for the Annotation in Severe and Multiple Disabilities (Pre-K through 12, all grades).

 Throughout your studies in the program, you’ll learn innovative ways to navigate Individualized Education Programs (IEPs) to teach to the needs of each student in your class.
 By graduation, you will have the patience and adaptability to lead your classroom with confidence.

 Follow your calling.
 Learn from professors who are experts in the education field.
 Be an influential teacher with an SJC Brooklyn M.A. in Special Education.

 Alondra Caba ’20 ’22

 B.A. in Child Study, M.A. in Special Education

 Alondra teaches math, reading and writing as a general education teacher to third graders at Zeta Charter School.

 "Every day in my graduate classes, I get to reflect on my teaching and talk about the week’s challenges.
 During my time working toward my undergraduate degree and especially now as I pursue my master’s, SJC taught me that no matter how hard the road gets, support and assistance will always be there for me.
 I am truly blessed to be part of such an amazing community, where my feelings, worries and concerns are valued."

 The SJC Brooklyn Masters of Special Education Experience